sayanteka/Data-Science/FAST-API_README.md

 400: It indicates bad req.
 It happens when server is down related to 3rd party api.

 Pydantic:
-FastAPI uses Pydantic for data validation for get,post req etc.
+FastAPI uses Pydantic for data validation for get,post req and response etc.

 Path & Query in FastAPI URL:
 In @app.get("/items/{item_id}").